Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-128:
+New in this latest version release-129:

 1.)
-A bug was locking colliders in state on the mainbody.
-Normally this is harmless, but mods that like to change collider states (RSS/RP1 has one such thing) may not like this.
-It's now fixed.

-2.)
-DisableFarAwayColliders is now false by default until we can better test it.
-Turn it on if and only if you really need the sinking body fix, and are willing to deal with potential bugs.
+A couple potential bugs and performance issues with the collider fix have been patched.
+Collider fix is still off by default, and is only advisable if you have a system larger than stock Eeloo in orbital radius.

 Known Bugs: